utacs/cs378-cloud-computing-a1-nik875/README.md

 The elemenets are added to the Priority queue and they are automatically sorted based on the comparator that is used.
 This is first done with the help of the Map.
 Elements that are present in the PriorityQueue are then removed in descending order to provide the sorted file.
+This sorting algorithm was used in parallel as we decompressed each batch of the bz2 file.
+These batches were then merged together in an external n-way merge by selecting the highest values from each batch.
+The results can be seen by running the algorithm on the small dataset.

-## Task3: Cloud Results
+## Task 3: Cloud Results
 The following is the head after merging the large dataset:

 1. 89EDAF45090C74611B52AFFC3E10A69D,664927CDE376A32789BA48BF55DFB7E3,2013-08-14 21:29:00,2013-08-14 21:53:00,1440,11.62,-73.993378,40.764465,-73.877792,40.826706,CSH,33.00,0.50,0.50,0.00,0.00,685908.10